🚀 What’s Next.js and Why Should You Get Excited?

 }

-Now import and use it in src/app/page.tsx:
+Now let’s use it on your homepage.
+Edit src/app/page.tsx:

 import Hero from './components/Hero';